thePixelmancer/regolith-filters/image_mixer/README.md

 ## Features
 - Combine multiple image layers (backgrounds, frames, icons, etc.) into new images.
 - Supports both single files and directories of images for each layer.
-- Flexible anchor system: place overlays at center, corners, edges, or custom offsets.
+- Flexible anchor system: overlays are centered by default, but you can place overlays at corners, edges, or custom offsets.
+- Powerful scaling: scale overlays uniformly, non-uniformly, or to an exact pixel size, with selectable resampling methods.
 - Output filenames are fully customizable using templates (e.g., `output_{index}_{layer1}_{layer2}.png`).
 - Simple JSON configuration for batch processing.